arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### 16-Pin Header

-The Portenta Hat Carrier features a 16 pin header dedicated to analog input but also offers a variety of other functionalities.
+The Portenta Hat Carrier features a 16-pin male header connector dedicated to analog input but also offers a variety of other functionalities.
 The table below provides a detailed mapping:

 |        **Pin Description**        | **Pins** | **Pins** |        **Pin Description**        |
 |:---------------------------------:|:--------:|---------:|:---------------------------------:|